paidegua/nfsen_on_centos7/README.md

 This procedure will help you get NFSEN and NFDUMP running on CentOS 7.
 Start with a minimal installation of CentOS 7, update it "yum update" to apply all the latest update.
 Then proceed with the below steps.

-## Prepare the OS to allow NFSEN access.
+## Prepare the OS to allow access to NFSEN.

 Change "SELINUX=enforcing" to --> "SELINUX=disabled"